ignusloki/3D-Hex-Game-Template/README.md

 # Note
 This project doesn't include the art.
 If you want to add art simply change the textures of the prefabs.
 AStar scripts doesn't belong to me and I have no idea who their owner is.
-If it is you, then please contact me if you wish to be licenced or if you want me to remove them.
+If it is you, then please contact me if you want me to remove them.